You are viewing 1 of your 1 free articles

 The Housing Finance Corporation (THFC) has announced £550m of new funding for housing associations in Wales, Scotland and Northern Ireland.

-The funding will be delivered through three ring-fenced programmes, with £250m allocated to Welsh providers, £200m for Scotland and the last £100m for HAs in Northern Ireland.
+The funding will be delivered through three ringfenced programmes, with £250m allocated to Welsh providers, £200m for Scotland and the last £100m for landlords in Northern Ireland.

-The funding will be available for associations in the devolved nations to finance new affordable housing development as well as investment in capital programmes such as retrofit or remediation.
+The cash will be available for associations in the devolved nations to finance the development of new affordable housing and invest in capital programmes, such as retrofit or remediation.

-THFC said the funding would give associations in Wales, Scotland and Northern Ireland “greater certainty and tailored funding” which would help them “progress stalled developments” as well as bring forward new projects and improve existing stock.
+THFC said the money would give associations in Wales, Scotland and Northern Ireland “greater certainty and tailored funding”, which would help them “progress stalled developments”, as well as bring forward new projects and improve existing stock.

-THFC currently holds £8.4bn in loans to associations.
+THFC currently holds £8.4bn in loans to housing associations.

 Last month, the aggregator announced that it would expand its range of products to allow landlords more flexibility when looking to borrow.
-The expansion includes new bon structures as well as a fast-access facility.
+The expansion includes new bond structures and a fast-access facility.

 Already have an account?
 Click here to manage your newsletters.